tusharpardhe18/Snake-O-Mania/README.md

 * If you've deployed the game online, provide a link to showcase its functionality.

 **Overall, SnakeMania demonstrates your proficiency in web development fundamentals using HTML, CSS, and JavaScript.
 It showcases your ability to create an interactive and engaging game with a well-defined structure, clear logic, and an emphasis on user experience.**

-By incorporating these key points and considering the optional suggestions, you can effectively highlight your SnakeMania project in your CV, demonstrating your technical skills and passion for web development.